o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ## Asset Lists \- `assetLists`

- The `assetLists` command is used to manage and create asset lists\.
-See the `--assetListFile` argument for how platform information is encoded in asset list file names\.
-Asset list files have the `.assetlist` extension\.
+ The `assetLists` command is used to manage and create asset lists.
+See the `--assetListFile` argument for how platform information is encoded in asset list file names.
+Asset list files have the `.assetlist` extension.

-This command requires an existing cache of assets for each provided platform\.
-To make sure that the cache is up to date, update the supported platforms and run the Asset Processor\.
+This command requires an existing cache of assets for each provided platform.
+To make sure that the cache is up to date, update the supported platforms and run the Asset Processor.

 ### Options

 **\-\-assetListFile**
-The base name of the platform\-specific asset list files to be generated\.
-This file's path must be writable, and the file name must have the `.assetlist` extension\.
-The argument's value may be either an absolute or engine\-root\-relative path\.
+The base name of the platform\-specific asset list files to be generated.
+This file's path must be writable, and the file name must have the `.assetlist` extension.
+The argument's value may be either an absolute or engine\-root\-relative path.
-The asset list files generated are named based on the value of this argument and the provided platforms\.
-For an argument value of `path\assetFile.assetlist`, each platform gets an asset file created as `path\assetFile_Platform.assetlist`\.
-For example, `assetFile.assetlist` for the platform `pc` is named `assetFile_pc.assetlist`\.
+The asset list files generated are named based on the value of this argument and the provided platforms.
+For an argument value of `path\assetFile.assetlist`, each platform gets an asset file created as `path\assetFile_Platform.assetlist`.
+For example, `assetFile.assetlist` for the platform `pc` is named `assetFile_pc.assetlist`.
-`assetLists` invocations must contain either the `--assetListFile` argument or `--print` flag\.
+`assetLists` invocations must contain either the `--assetListFile` argument or `--print` flag.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-seedListFile**
- The seed list used to generate the asset list\.
-This argument can be used along with other arguments that provide seeds\.
+ The seed list used to generate the asset list.
+This argument can be used along with other arguments that provide seeds.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-addSeed**
- Individual seeds used to generate the asset list\.
-This argument can be used along with other arguments that provide seeds\.
+ Individual seeds used to generate the asset list.
+This argument can be used along with other arguments that provide seeds.
- Although `.slice` files are built and present in the asset cache, they aren't product assets and don't generate dependencies when used as seeds\.
-Avoid using them as seeds\.
+ Although `.slice` files are built and present in the asset cache, they aren't product assets and don't generate dependencies when used as seeds.
+Avoid using them as seeds.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-addDefaultSeedListFiles**
- Automatically include the default seed lists for the O3DE Engine, default project, and all enabled Gems\.
+ Automatically include the default seed lists for the O3DE Engine, default project, and all enabled Gems.
 As project-relative paths, the files that define default assets are:
 +  **Engine** - `Engine\Engine_Dependencies.xml`
 +  **Gems** - `Gems\gem_name\Assets\gem_name_Dependencies.xml`
 +  **Project** - `project_name\project_name_Dependencies.xml`
-By default, the project dependencies includes pre\-loaded particle libraries and game\-wide audio, excluding level\-specific audio\.
+By default, the project dependencies includes pre\-loaded particle libraries and game\-wide audio, excluding level\-specific audio.
-This argument can be used along with other arguments that provide seeds\.
+This argument can be used along with other arguments that provide seeds.
 *Type:* Flag
 *Required:* No

 **\-\-skip**
-A list of assets to ignore\.
-This can include both seed assets and any dependencies that were picked up by the asset processor\.
-The argument value is a comma\-separated list of cache\-relative paths to assets that have already been pre\-processed\.
+A list of assets to ignore.
+This can include both seed assets and any dependencies that were picked up by the asset processor.
+The argument value is a comma\-separated list of cache\-relative paths to assets that have already been pre\-processed.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-platform**
-The platforms used for this command\.
-Defaults to all supported platforms for the current project\.
-Supported platforms can be changed by modifying `AssetProcessorPlatformConfig.ini`\.
+The platforms used for this command.
+Defaults to all supported platforms for the current project.
+Supported platforms can be changed by modifying `AssetProcessorPlatformConfig.ini`.
-Enabled platform names can be found in the `AssetProcessorPlatformConfig.ini` file, or as directories under `dev\Cache\ProjectName`\.
+Enabled platform names can be found in the `AssetProcessorPlatformConfig.ini` file, or as directories under `dev\Cache\ProjectName`.
 *Type:* Multi\-value argument
 *Required:* No

 **\-\-print**
- Output a list of all product dependencies\.
+ Output a list of all product dependencies.
 The behavior of this argument depends on which other arguments are provided to the `AssetBundlerBatch argumentList` command:
-+ `--assetListFile` without operations: Read an existing asset list from disk and display its contents\.
++ `--assetListFile` without operations: Read an existing asset list from disk and display its contents.
-+ `--assetListFile` with operations: Generate a new asset list and display its contents\.
++ `--assetListFile` with operations: Generate a new asset list and display its contents.
-+ Without `--assetListFile`: Display the contents of the asset list that would be generated\.
++ Without `--assetListFile`: Display the contents of the asset list that would be generated.
- Each of these behaviors is illustrated in the [assetList examples](#asset-bundler-command-line-reference-assetlists-examples)\.
+ Each of these behaviors is illustrated in the [assetList examples](#asset-bundler-command-line-reference-assetlists-examples).
-`AssetBundlerBatch assetLists` commands must contain either the `--assetListFile` argument to generate new asset lists, or the `--print` flag to write information to the console\.
+`AssetBundlerBatch assetLists` commands must contain either the `--assetListFile` argument to generate new asset lists, or the `--print` flag to write information to the console.
 *Type:* Flag
 *Required:* No

 **\-\-dryRun**
- Run without generating new asset lists\.
+ Run without generating new asset lists.
 *Type:* Flag
 *Required:* No

 **\-\-generateDebugFile**
-Generate a file that contains additional information about asset inclusion for debugging purposes\.
-This file contains a hierarchical list of every asset contained within the asset list file, as well as information about which seeds marked each specific asset as a product dependency\.
-The debug file is stored in the same path as the `--assetListFile`, with the extension `.assetlistdebug`\.
+Generate a file that contains additional information about asset inclusion for debugging purposes.
+This file contains a hierarchical list of every asset contained within the asset list file, as well as information about which seeds marked each specific asset as a product dependency.
+The debug file is stored in the same path as the `--assetListFile`, with the extension `.assetlistdebug`.
- This argument requires the use of `--assetListFile`\.
-If you use the `--print` argument, the output of the generated files is displayed in the console, not the output of the debug file\.
+ This argument requires the use of `--assetListFile`.
+If you use the `--print` argument, the output of the generated files is displayed in the console, not the output of the debug file.
 *Type:* Flag
 *Required:* No

 **\-\-allowOverwrites**
- Allow overwriting of existing asset files\.
-By default, existing asset lists will not be regenerated\.
+ Allow overwriting of existing asset files.
+By default, existing asset lists will not be regenerated.
 *Type:* Flag
 *Required:* No

 ### Examples

- In the following examples, assume that the seed list `testFile.seed` exists and that the `pc`, `ios`, and `es3` platforms are enabled\.
+ In the following examples, assume that the seed list `testFile.seed` exists and that the `pc`, `ios`, and `es3` platforms are enabled.

 **Example Display default assets**
  Display which asset lists would be generated from the seed lists for the O3DE Engine and enabled Gems for a project's default platforms: